jmathai/amnesia/Readme.md

 ### Running Amnesia

+Unzip your Twitter archive, and copy `tweet.js` and `like.js` to this folder.

 *By default, Amnesia will delete tweets/likes.*
 If you just want to try a dry run, *make sure* you set ```dry_run=True``` in
 ```configs.py```.